GoDevOp/land-use-public-comment/proxy/Java/README.md

     * **logFile="\<file with local path\>"** : When a path to a local file is specified event messages will be logged.
     * **logLevel="SEVERE"** : Sets the level of logging to be used.
 Defaults to SEVERE.
 Possible values are SEVERE, WARNING, INFO, CONFIG, FINE, FINER and FINEST.
     * **allowedReferers ="http://server.com/application1,https://server.com/application2"**: A comma-separated list of referer URLs.
 Only requests coming from referers in the list will be proxied.
-* Add new \<serverUrl\> entry for each service that will use the proxy page.
+* Add new \<serverUrl\> entry for each service that will use the proxy.
 The proxy.config allows you to use the serverUrl tag to specify one or more ArcGIS Server services that the proxy will forward requests to.
 The serverUrl tags has the following attributes:
     * **url**: Location of the ArcGIS Server service (or other URL) to proxy.
 Specify either the specific URL or the root (in which case you shoould set matchAll="false").
 If the location starts with "//", any protocol will be accepted, if the location starts with "http://", both http or https will be accepted, and if the location starts with "https://", only https will be accepted.
     * **matchAll="true"**: When true all requests that begin with the specified URL are forwarded.
 Otherwise, the URL requested must match exactly.
     * **username**: Username to use when requesting a token - if needed for ArcGIS Server token based authentication.
     * **password**: Password to use when requesting a token - if needed for ArcGIS Server token based authentication.
     * **tokenServiceUri**: If username and password are specified, the proxy will use the supplied token service uri to request a token.
-If this value is left blank, the proxy page will request a token URL from the ArcGIS server.
+If this value is left blank, the proxy will request a token URL from the ArcGIS server.
     * **clientId**.
 Used with clientSecret for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
     * **clientSecret**: Used with clientId for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
     * **oauth2Endpoint**: When using OAuth 2.0 authentication specify the portal specific OAuth 2.0 authentication endpoint.
 The default value is https://www.arcgis.com/sharing/oauth2/.